Activision's Warcraft loses steam, Call of duty shines

 But gamers who used the service on Tuesday faced technical problems, which Activision said was because more people signed up than expected, overwhelming the network.
 The company's CEO told Reuters on Tuesday the company would fix the problem shortly.

-"We run 32 data centers around the world, so we're pretty good at addressing these issues," Kotick said.
+"We run 32 data centres around the world, so we're pretty good at addressing these issues," Kotick said.

 Taking into account the deferral of digital revenue from online games, its third-quarter revenue fell 27 percent to $627 million.
 That beat analysts' expectations of $558.4 million.